AndreBaltazar8/ablac/README.md

 - Class object allocation
 - Class construction
 - Extension functions
-- Variable declarations (in functions, globally and class fields)
+- Variable declarations with type check (in functions, globally and class fields)
 - Send values to lambdas and other scopes
 - Sending compiler context to functions with "compile" modifier
   * Allow reading compiler info